Building and evidencing community asset partnerships in housing and health to address health disparities in North East North CumbriaAH/X009211/1

 Collaborator Contribution The project was underpinned by four workshops, which took place across the lifetime of the 9months project: • Workshop One (January 12th) - Scene setting by EbE. • Workshop Two (March 24th) - What works, what does not, where are the gaps? • Workshop Three (May 23rd) - Piloting the digital directory and trouble-shooting. • Workshop Four (July 18th) - Dissemination Event.
 Each were organised in hybrid format to facilitate participation, and included practitioners and policy makers from across the North East and Cumbria ecosystem.
 One key partner (also co-applicant on phase 2 and 3 funding) was Tyne Housing.
 Tyne facilitated all of the work with the Experts by experience.

-Impact The collaboration did not result in any publication, although we currently have two in preparation.
+Impact The collaboration did not result in any publication, although it led to award AH/Z505389/1, under which it is being developed further.

 Start Year 2022